Howard Florey: President of the Royal Society

 Florey became the President of the Royal Society on 30 November 1960.
 Since 1873, the Royal Society had occupied Burlington House.
-While it had a sumptuous Meeting Room and Council Room, the administrative staff, who numbered about 70 in 1960, worked in cramped conditions in the awkward-to-access offices in attic and basement.
+While it had a sumptuous Meeting Room and Council Room, the administrative staff, who numbered about seventy in 1960, worked in cramped conditions in the awkward-to-access offices in the attic and basement.
 Florey decided to seek better accommodation.